Coal and electricity generation

 The retail sector provides the highest employment of any sector in Latrobe City providing close to 4,000 jobs.
-The sector contributes $385 billion to the local economy annually.
+The sector contributes $330 million to the local economy annually.

 Latrobe City has a large manufacturing base, established from the electricity generation sector.
 Latrobe City is home a variety of engineering firms, design and manufacturing specialists.
 Companies such as Safetech, Keil Industries and Fishers are based in Latrobe City supplying local, state, national and international markets.

-Latrobe City is home to GippsAero, the only passenger commercial aircraft manufatured in Australia that successfully exports to global markets.
+Latrobe City is home to GippsAero, the only commercial aircraft manufacturing facility in Australia

 The development and expansion of the Latrobe Regional Airport has created further opportunities for aviation-related businesses to establish on allotments with taxiway access to the main runway.
-The expansion provides opportunities for aerospace industries and aviation related providers to expand or establish their operations at the airport.
+The expansion provides opportunities for aerospace and aviation related industries to expand or establish their operations at the airport.

 Agriculture, dairy and food processing